Master of Education (Higher Education) (Basic level entry)

 Credit transfer may be granted, on application, for prior study completed in a relevant honours, graduate certificate, graduate diploma or master degree; accredited professional development; or relevant work experience.

-This degree is intended for academics working in the tertiary sector or who aspire to teach at tertiary level, and those whose personal, professional or research interests include a focus on higher education.
+The postgraduate program in higher education is aimed at academics working in the tertiary sector or who aspire to teach at tertiary level, and those whose personal, professional or research interests include a focus on higher education.
+There are several strands within the specialisation which provide pathways for participants interested in a specific focus, such as teaching and learning, leadership, or research in higher education.

-It is designed to critically examine recent literature, engage in debate and reflection, and develop and apply in-depth knowledge to transform practice knowledge into an education for practice.
+The program provides you with opportunities to critically examine recent literature, engage in debate and reflection, and develop and apply in-depth knowledge.
+It will enable you to transform your practice knowledge into an education for practice.

 It is 2 years in length on a full-time basis and can also be undertaken part-time.